Proxieru/EndPoint/README.md

 I assume 3.0 or greater will work.

 # MOTD
-EndPoint will give you the MOTD of the server once a ip formatted to be readable.
+EndPoint will give you the MOTD of the server once a ip is submitted.
+It also formats it to be readable.
 (I will eventully add a way to view raw MOTD) it will also color it.

 # Version